Goidz/acid-annies-gig-guide/README.md

 ### Picking the genres:

 As soon as the date is entered an indexed list of music genres pops up.
-The user is asked to select genres seperated by commas.
+The user is asked to select genres separated by commas.
 ![Genre Selection List](docs_readme_imgs/genre_selection_list.png)

 The input then gets validated: